 The CERT materials were expanded to make them applicable to all types of disasters and provided to local agencies.
 Recognizing the value of this program the Granite Falls Fire District #17 and the Pilchuck Foundation is offering CERT classes to our community.

-The CERT training course is conducted one evening a week for eight weeks and covers a variety of planning, prevention, and manipulative skills aimed at surviving a disaster.
-Participants will be expected to attend all 8 sessions, establish a three (3) day home survival kit, obtain personal safety equipment, and be a willing team participant.
+The CERT training course is conducted one evening a week for seven weeks, the eight session is a full-day certification drill and covers a variety of planning, prevention, and manipulative skills aimed at surviving a disaster.
+Participants will be expected to attend all 8 sessions, establish a three (3) day home survival kit, obtain personal safety equipment (to ensure proper fit), and be a willing team participant.
 CERT is about people helping people.
 There is no charge for CERT course, and participants will receive basic personal safety equipment used in the class.

 If you are interested in participating in an upcoming CERT course, submit the interest form below.

 - IS-100.C: Introduction to the Incident Command System, ICS 100

 Introduction to the Incident Command System, introduces the Incident Command System (ICS) and provides the foundation for higher level ICS training.
 This course describes the history, features and principles, and organizational structure of the Incident Command System.
 It also explains the relationship between ICS and the National Incident Management System (NIMS).
 Course length is approximately two hours.